Tulsa TV Memories

 "The anthropologist and historian W.H.
 Stanner preferred 'the Dreaming' to 'the Dreamtime' and saliently describes it as 'the Everywhen'.
 This is an apt and evocative approximation to what the Indigenous Australian Peoples refer to in translation as the 'All-at-once' Time which is experienced as a co-existing confluence of past, present and future.
 This does not counter the Indigenous Australians People's concept of linear time, but it informs and qualifies it.
 Indigenous Australians considered the Everywhen of the Dreaming to be objective, whilst linear time was considered a subjective construction of waking consciousness of one's own lifetime.
 This is in the converse of the European concept which views dreams as subjective and linear time as objective."

-While trying to figure out exactly when the Einstein quote went up on this site, I discovered an even older, but timely entry of mine on one of the 'What was new on TTM' pages:
+While trying to figure out exactly when the Einstein quote went up on this site, I coincidentally stumbled onto this even older entry of mine on one of the 'What was new on TTM' pages:

 12/23/2000: Rewrote the Prologue.
 A pertinent quote for readers: "The time you enjoy wasting is not wasted time." - Bertrand Russell